ANDROID SCAM VICTIMS GUIDE

 Install updates.

-A simple reboot can terminate lingering sessions or glitches.
+A reboot can terminate lingering sessions or malicious processes.

 - Remote access was granted